Download the PHP package laragear/preload without Composer

 Opcache allows preloading files using require_once or opcache_compile_file().

-Preload uses opcache_compile_file() for better manageability on the files preloaded.
+Preload uses opcache_compile_file() by default for better manageability on the files preloaded.
 Some unresolved links may output warnings at startup, but nothing critical.

-Using require_once will execute all files.
+Using require_once will execute the files found.
 By resolving all the links (imports, parent classes, traits, interfaces, etc.) before compiling it, it may output heavy errors on files that shouldn't be executed like plain scripts.
 Depending on your application, you may want to use one over the other.

 If you plan use require_once, ensure you have set the correct path to the Composer Autoloader, since it will be used to resolve classes, among other files.